demisto/content/Packs/ShiftManagement/Playbooks/Assign_Active_Incidents_to_Next_Shift_V2_README.md

 Update the playbook input with a different search query if required.
 Will branch if there are no incidents that match the query and no users on call.

-Search results are the default 100 incidents returned by the query.

 Cases will not be assigned to users who defined OOO (by OutOfOffice automation).

 ## Dependencies